cristianANV/You-Don-t-Know-JS---Espa-ol/async & performance/ch1.md

 # You Don't Know JS: Async & Performance

-# Chapter 1: Asynchrony: Now & Later
+# Cápitulo 1: Asincronía: Ahora y Después

 One of the most important and yet often misunderstood parts of programming in a language like JavaScript is how to express and manipulate program behavior spread out over a period of time.